-In 2006-07, three institutional portfolios were used to evaluate students' critical thinking skills, science problem solving skills, and knowledge, skills and attitudes about diversity.
+In 2007-08, three institutional portfolios were used to evaluate students' critical thinking skills, written communication skills, and knowledge, skills and attitudes about diversity.
 The portfolios include student work from OSU students from all classes (freshmen through seniors) and disciplines.
 Each 'artifact' of student work in the institutional portfolios is evaluated by a team of faculty reviewers and scored using a 5-point rubric, where a score of 5 represents excellent work.
-The results of the critical thinking assessment indicate that 64% of students received a score of 3 or higher.
-The results of the science problem solving skills assessment indicate that 58% of students received a score of 3 or higher.
-A scoring rubric for the assessment of students' knowledge, skills and attitudes about diversity was developed last year; the results of the diversity assessment indicate that 36% of students received a score of 3 or higher.
-Complete information about all general education assessment is provided in Appendix C.
+The results of the critical thinking assessment indicate that 69% of students received a score of 3 or higher.
+The results of the written communication skills assessment indicate that 31% of students received a score of 3 or higher.
+Results of the diversity assessment indicate that 52% of students received a score of 3 or higher.
+Complete information about all general education assessment is provided on the UAT website at uat.okstate.edu/assessment.